zupzup/blog/hapi-api-docs/post.md

 ## hapi.js & joi

-There are countless ways to build web-applications with nodeJS, but my favorite way to do this over the last few years was definitely with the great `hapi.js`.
+There are countless ways to build web-applications with Node.js, but my favorite way to do this over the last few years was definitely with the great `hapi.js`.
 It was created by Walmart in order to sustainably handle the immense load of their services while still being able to iterate quickly.
 With Walmart backing this project and using it for their own high-scale services, you know it will scale (think Black Friday).

-The thing I probably like most about `hapi` is it's impeccable documentation, which is always up-to-date (with very frequent new releases) and its sane approach in developing it further.
+The thing I probably like most about `hapi` is its impeccable documentation, which is always up-to-date (with very frequent new releases) and its sane approach in developing it further.

-There are several great tutorials on using `hapi` on the web and in their [tutorials](https://hapijs.com/tutorials), but just to give you a taste on what it looks like, consider this example:
+There are several great tutorials on using `hapi` on the web and in their [tutorials](https://hapijs.com/tutorials), but just to give you a taste of what it looks like, consider this example:

 ```javascript
 const Hapi = require('hapi');